 Patient responsibility has increased, not decreased, in spite of technological advances.
 Regardless of the emphasis on the tools, processes also need upgrading in order to achieve financial improvements.

 "As healthcare organizations face a difficult time in 2015 with ICD-10, Stage 2 Meaningful Use, and the beginnings of penalties for non-participation in CMS quality programs, a hospital’s ability to implement and leverage next-gen RCM tools may be a deciding factor in which organizations remain in business just a few short years from now."

 Wait.
-Financial success is certainly impacted by the need for next-gen tools including patient-estimation tools, EHRs and other software that will lead the charge to reducing costs.
+Financial success is certainly impacted by the need for next-gen tools including patient-estimation tools, EHRs, and other software that will lead the charge to reduce costs.

 However, there are immediate, less costly options available now to improve the solvency of a provider.
 We are proponents of closing the gaps on revenue leakage and improving work processes and efficiency.
 To this end, we believe that a process-oriented consulting team can help providers see significant improvements quickly.

 But back to the tools.
 When a provider doesn't have immediate funds on hand for next-gen tools, improving cash collections can help.